GUANOD/sqlchat2/README.md

 # sqlchat2

-Resume development and migration to Typescript of live chat Express app
+Resume development and migration to Typescript of live chat Express/React app

 ---